jryden2/FileTransferCS/README.md

 Transfer file must exist.
 Server will create a subdirectory 'Received' in the current directory

-Application can run as a standalone app, passing UDP packets between client and server entities Command line parameters can be used to isolate the server side and client side behaviour.
+Application can run as a standalone app, passing UDP packets between client and server entities.
+Command line parameters can be used to isolate the server side and client side behaviour.
 Simply execute two copies of the executable, passing the --server command line switch for server behaviour and the --client command line switch for client side behaviour.